About EmmaElected to Parliament in a by-election on May 2nd 2013, Emma is your Member of Parliament for South Shields and a proud North Easterner.

-Emma was elected to Parliament in a by-election on May 2 2013.
-She is the first woman ever to represent South Shields in Parliament, and the first MP to have been born in the constituency.
-She has lived in South Tyneside all her life, and prior to her election served for nine years on South Tyneside Council.
+Emma is the first woman ever to represent South Shields in Parliament, and the first MP to have been born in the constituency and raised in the area.
+She has lived in the area all her life, and prior to her election served for nine years on South Tyneside Council.

-Emma’s family have deep roots in South Shields, and she is a direct descendant of local hero William Wouldhave, the inventor of the lifeboat.
+Emma has a long-standing commitment to South Shields.
+Her family also have deep roots in the area, and she is a direct descendant of local hero William Wouldhave, the inventor of the lifeboat.
 She lives in the town with her husband Simon.

 Emma’s love for South Shields inspires her daily work in the constituency and reinforces the commitment she has to local residents.